Football

-FIFA opens a case against Spain for racist chants during the match against Egypt
+FIFA opens investigation into Spain for racist chants during match against Egypt

-The sanction could be economic or the obligation to wear anti-racism messages in the next matches
+The sanction could be economic or the obligation to display anti-racism messages in the next matches

 07/04/2026

-BarcelonaFIFA has opened a disciplinary file against the Spanish Football Federation (RFEF) after the racist chants produced in the friendly match between Spain and Egypt last week at the Espanyol stadium.
-“FIFA has today initiated disciplinary proceedings against the Spanish Football Federation for the incidents that occurred in the friendly match against Egypt,” can be read in a statement.
-This is a preliminary step by the body that controls world football to decide on the sanctions imposed on the Spanish Federation.
+BarcelonaFIFA has opened a disciplinary proceeding against the Spanish Football Federation (RFEF) after the racist chants produced in the friendly match between Spain and Egypt last week at Espanyol's stadium.
+“FIFA has initiated today a disciplinary proceeding against the Spanish Football Federation for the incidents that occurred during the friendly match against Egypt,” can be read in a statement.
+This is a preliminary step by the body that controls world football to decide on the sanctions imposed on the RFEF.

-During the match, chants such as "Muslims who don't jump" were heard, as well as booing the visiting team's anthem and insults against politicians such as Carles Puigdemont and Pedro Sánchez.
+During the match, chants such as "Muslims who don't jump" were sung, there was booing of the visiting team's anthem, and insults against politicians such as Carles Puigdemont and Pedro Sánchez.
 Barça player Lamine Yamal was particularly affected by the chants, as he is Muslim.
-The following day, the Barça footballer posted on social media criticizing those who had uttered these chants.
+The next day, the Barça footballer posted on social media criticizing those who had uttered these chants.

 Cargando